“Are you aware, Ambassador,” Sofita said. “That twenty-six percent of the Eleventh is pre-bonded?”

 “How long have you lived on Ramaxia Primada?”

-Another gen-heir, Eppis Banto, was the only donation of the powerful Fourth Office, Tee Banto.
-The upper-class hizak’s willingness to heed to the mighty Tee’s every whim had afforded her the luxury of raising her donats and living with her bonds.
+Another gen-heir, Banto appeared to enjoy life as the only donation of the powerful Fourth Office, Tee Banto.
+It was the hizak’s feigned willingness to heed the mighty Tee’s every whim that afforded Banto the luxury of raising her donats and living with her bonds.

 “Let’s set aside talk of the past,” Dag said.
 “That’s not why I’m here.”